This post may contain affiliate links. Please read our disclosure policy.

 • Cook the shrimp: Heat the same non-stick pan over medium-high heat.
 Add the marinated shrimp to a single layer.
 Cook for 2-3 minutes per side, or until pink and opaque.
 Set aside.

-• Assemble the burrito bowl and serve: To assemble the bowls, divide the cauliflower rice and top with the shrimp, avocado slices, and corn.
+• Assemble the burrito bowls and serve: Divide the cauliflower rice and top with shrimp, avocado slices, and corn.
 Garnish with green onions and fresh cilantro.
 Drizzle the sauce/dressing and serve with lemon wedges.

 • You may use brown rice or quinoa instead of cauliflower rice, or even white rice like this cilantro lime rice.